 - Demonstrate advanced therapeutic massage techniques for spinal and extremity conditions.

 - Demonstrate appropriate selection of, and actual use of, IASTM tools for a broad range of neuromusculoskeletal spinal and extremity disorders.

 - Understand the clinical reasoning for the use of myofascial cupping techniques in a variety of spinal and extremity neuromusculoskeletal conditions.

 - Utilize the best available evidence to facilitate integration of IASTM techniques with HVLA thrust manipulation, dry needling, exercise, and/or non-thrust mobilization techniques for a variety of spinal and extremity neuroumusculoskeletal disorders.

-The 4-Piece FRAMS™ Instrument-Assisted Soft-Tissue Mobilization (IASTM) tool set is provided during the 3-day course; however, if participants want to use the FRAMS™ tools in their own clinic, they can be purchased after the course or online.
+The 4-Piece FRAMS™ Instrument-Assisted Soft-Tissue Mobilization (IASTM) tool set is provided during the 3-day course; however, if participants want to provide FRAMS™ physical therapy services in their own clinic, they can purchase the 4-piece FRAMS tools after the course or online.